DiabRaed/pygator/pygator/beam_profile/instructions.md

 This isn’t a naive pixel-wise average but a resampling algorithm that gives similar results with more accurate interpolation.

 --pixel-size is the camera's pixel size.
---output is the name of the CSV file to be saved, if chosen
+--output is the name of the CSV file to be saved, if chosen.
+This is saved in the current working directory.

+--mode either "heatmap" or "gray" (default).
+This is just a display preference and does not affect the fitting at all.

 Saved CSV includes:
 z [m]: propagation distance (from stage or user input)